Bees, Wasps, And Why You Need A Pest Control Professional

 You should expect to see a few buzzing bees or wasps in the summer months, especially if you have a garden.
 They feed on your flowers and aren't likely to bother you.
 You may even see one or two in your home.
 A stray bee or wasp that gets in when the front door is open or after you've opened a window isn't typically a problem.

-If you see more than a few bees or wasps in or around your home, you may have a nest.
-Identifying the nest alerts you that you have a problem.
+If you see more than a few bees or wasps in or around your home, then you may have a nest somewhere on your property.
+Identifying the nest alerts you that you have a problem and allows you to address the problem.
 Bee and wasp nests vary in size, consistency, and shape.
 Paper wasps build umbrella-shaped nests, yellow jackets often nest in the ground, and beehives have a waxy nest that may be inside of a tree.
 Some species of wasps also make round or oval paper-like nests.

 Bees tend to swarm outside of their nests, while wasps typically won't.
-Even though you may see only a few wasps coming in and out of a nest, you might have hundreds (or more) inside.
+Even though you may see only a few wasps around the nest, there may be hundreds more inside.

 Are You Safe to Approach a Nest?